alfonso-torres/eng84_ansible_controller_task/README.md

 `scp -i ~/.ssh/name_key.pem -r name_key.pem ubuntu@public_ip_controller:~/.ssh/`

 - We proceed to connect to our app and db machine from the controller using ssh.
-We go to `~/.ssh /` and proceed to ssh as we have done previously to connect to our controller, using the public ip address.
-Check that all the inbound rules are correctly configured.
+We go to `~/.ssh /` and proceed to ssh as we have done previously to connect to our controller, using the public ip address of the app and db instances.
+Check that all the inbound rules are correctly configured in order to connect from the controller to the other machines.

-- We go back to our controller and first run `sudo nano / etc / ansible / hosts`.
+- We go back to our controller and first run `sudo nano /etc/ansible/hosts`.
 Add the following lines:

 ````
 [local]
 localhost ansible_python_interpreter=/usr/bin/python3

 [web]
-public_ip_web_instance ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/name_key.pem
+private_ip_web_instance ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/name_key.pem

 [db]
-public_ip_db_instance ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/name_key.pem
+private_ip_db_instance ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/name_key.pem
 ````
 This would allow us to have our machines reachable, with which we can run our playbooks on any of the machines.
 The Ansible inventory file defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.

+You can use your public or private ip address.
+I suggest using the private one for the reason that the public is modified every time we start the machine.
+If we have our inbound rules configured correctly, there is nothing to worry about.

 - We are going to proceed to execute a ping to see if we have configured everything correctly: `ansible all -m ping`.
 If the result has been successful, it means that our controller has access to the instances via ssh to carry out any type of operation.

 __We proceed to create the playbooks that are responsible for installing everything related to the application and the database, on their corresponding machines.__

+1. We need to access in `/etc/ansible` of your controller instance: `cd /etc/ansible`.

+2. Check that your hosts file is configured correctly so that we can access via ssh to our app and db instances.
+To check that run this commands:

+`ansible all -m ping`

+3. We are going to create the two playbooks that will help us automate the installation of all the necessary software on each of the machines, app and db:

+- Web

+`sudo nano playbook_web.yml`.

+Inside of this file, write down all the code.
+This code is available on the file `playbook_web.yml` of this repository.

+Check the syntax: `ansible-playbook playbook_web.yml --syntax-check`.

+- Db

+`sudo nano playbook_db.yml`.

+Inside of this file, write down all the code.
+This code is available on the file `playbook_db.yml` of this repository.

+Check the syntax: `ansible-playbook playbook_db.yml --syntax-check`.

+Make sure that in both playbooks the configuration is related to your instances, that is, check that you insert the IP addresses corresponding to your instances.

+Everything is ready, so we proceed to first install everything in the instance db and then install everything in the instance app and be able to make the connection from the app to the web and not have any type of error in the installation.

+- `ansible-playbook playbook_db.ym`

+- `ansible-playbook playbook_web.ym`